-Fast forward to 1991, John Bushnell and Robert Holley purchased the Tumalo Emporium, a prior landmark buffet restaurant, and made it into the more recent destination restaurant known as the Tumalo Feed Company where they specialized in steak, seafood, and rocky mountain oysters.
-The Tumalo Feed Company brought the space back to its roots acting as a destination for the community to come together for some old fashioned country fare.
-After owning and operating the business for 27 years Bushnell and Holley passed the torch to Mitch and Jen Thisius who took over ownership and management January 1st, 2018
+In 1991 John Bushnell and Robert Holley purchased the Tumalo Emporium and made it into the more recent destination restaurant known as the Tumalo Feed Company where they specialized in steak, seafood, and rocky mountain oysters.
+The Tumalo Feed Company evoked the family fun spirit of the 1990’s complete with waiters and waitresses singing birthday songs dressed in cowboy hats and boots all while serving up incredible steak dinners on wild west cowhide print table cloths.
+Many of the memories from these times can be seen in the vintage poloroid collection displayed in the entryway of the business.
+After owning and operating the business for 27 years Bushnell and Holley passed the torch to Mitch and Jen Thisius who took over ownership and management January 1st 2018.

 Tumalo & Laidlaw History

 In the first days of the 20th Century, a Portland real estate developer by the name of W.A.
 Laidlaw came to Central Oregon and platted out the small town of Laidlaw (adjacent photo shows Laidlaw), which is now known as Tumalo.